 Checks if the transaction amount is less than or equal to the configured maximum authorisation amount on the balance platform.

-This validation is used only for transactions where the acquirer supports partial authorisations, and only from certain MCCs such as automatic fuel dispensers and electronic cash registers.
+This validation is used only for transactions where the acquirer supports partial authorisations, and only from certain MCCs such as automatic fuel dispensers.
 This validation checks if the transaction amount depletes the card's balance and requires another payment method to complete the transaction.
 The result is always valid, because this validation is only performed when the transaction meets the conditions.

 Checks if the processing merchant is in any sanction list.